Azure/TypeEdge/README.md

 The **Azure IoT TypeEdge** introduces a strongly-typed flavor of the inherently loosely coupled vanilla [Azure IoT Edge](https:/azure.microsoft.com/en-us/services/iot-edge/).

+>Note: This is an experimental repo, with high chances of being discontinued

 Specifically, **TypeEdge**:

 - Removes all configuration burden from an IoT Edge application, because configuration can be now automatically generated.